PRESS RELEASE: October 5, 2010

 Applications can be picked up at the Housing Office of The Kent Center, 2756 Post Rd.
-Suite 104, Warwick, Rhode Island, Monday – Friday between the hours of 9:00 a.m. – 12:00 p.m.
+Suite 104, Warwick, Rhode Island, Monday Friday between the hours of 9:00 a.m.
+12:00 p.m.
 EST.

 Completed applications and required documentation must be returned to The Kent Center Housing Office.
 The Kent Center Housing Office will not be responsible for mail delays or lost mail.
 Incomplete applications will not be accepted.

 The Mainstream Housing Choice Voucher program provides rental assistance to very low income and disabled families in order to secure decent, safe, and sanitary housing.
 The Kent Center Housing Office will not deny any person the opportunity to apply for, and if determined eligible, to receive housing assistance based on race, color, sex, religion, creed, national origin, ethnicity, age or disability.

 The Voucher Program is the federal government’s program for assisting eligible families to locate and rent decent, safe and sanitary housing in the private market.
 Since the rental assistance is provided on behalf of the individual or family, participants are able to find and lease privately owned housing, including single family homes, townhouses and apartments.

 The participant is free to choose any housing that meets the requirements of the program and is not limited to units in subsidized housing developments.